 FDIC insured | Yes |

-You’ll find similarly-high rates for Capital One’s 360 certificates of deposit (CDs) with term lengths ranging from six months to five years.
-Unlike most banks, which require a minimum balance of several hundred (or thousand) dollars, Capital One’s CDs are accessible to anyone since there are no minimum deposit requirements.
+You'll find similarly high rates for Capital One's 360 certificates of deposit (CDs) with term lengths ranging from six months to five years.
+One thing I especially like is that there are no minimum deposit requirements.
+Unlike most banks, which require a minimum balance of several hundred (or thousand) dollars, Capital One's CDs are accessible to anyone.

 Once you open a CD, though, it's best not to withdraw the money until it matures.
 If you withdraw funds from your CD early, you'll need to withdraw the entire CD balance (no partial withdrawals are allowed), and your penalty will be three months' worth of interest (for term lengths under a year) or six months' worth of interest (for term lengths over a year).